MurmurationsNetwork/MurmurationsProtocol/index_api-v2.md

 ### [`POST /validate`](https://app.swaggerhub.com/apis-docs/MurmurationsNetwork/IndexAPI/2.0.0#/Node%20Endpoints/post_validate)

-Node operators can test the validity of a profile to one or more schemas before posting the profile to their website and submitting the `profile_url` to the index.
+Node operators can test the validity of a profile against one or more schemas before posting the profile to their website and submitting the `profile_url` to the index.

 #### Input

-- A valid JSON schema instance (the profile).
+- The profile JSON to validate, including an array of one or more `linked_schemas` to validate against.

 #### Output

-- 200 OK response (if profile validates to the schema(s))
+- 200 OK response
+  - if profile validates to the schema(s), returns `success`
-- 400 Bad Request response (if profile does not validate) along with one or more failure reasons
+  - if profile does not validate, return `failure` along with an array of failure reasons

 ### [`POST /nodes`](https://app.swaggerhub.com/apis-docs/MurmurationsNetwork/IndexAPI/2.0.0#/Node%20Endpoints/post_nodes)